errchh/data-portoflio-cyclistic/README.md

    - The current pricing tier is free rides under 45 minutes.

-   - Increase annual member base: New tier of free rides under 30 minutes.
+   - Increase annual member base: New pricing tier of free rides under 30 minutes.
 Having a lower annual fee, to lower the entrance barrier.

-   - Maximise customer lifetime value (CLV): New tier of free rides under 1 hour.
-Having a higher annual fee, but a more value per minute charge.
+   - Maximise customer lifetime value (CLV): New pricing tier of free rides under 1 hour.
+Having a higher annual fee, but with a better value per minute charge.

 =====